Comparing Two States of the Same Database Schema

 Using Liquibase diff commands gives you a powerful way to compare two database schema states.

 Diff commands are handy when you need to examine an unexpected change.
 Let’s say you created two tables in your database.
 When you compare the previous state (before you added the tables) to the database state after you added the tables, sometimes you’ll find that the change didn’t go the way you had planned.
 The diff command will let you see that.
 (There are some other things to take into account when using diff in general.
-See our blog, Diffs: The Good, the bad, and the ugly of comparing databases.)
+See our Best Practices for Using Diffs.

 Even better, if you know that you want to apply the schema from the database that you know has the state you want, you can create a deployable changelog with the differences between the two states using the diffChangeLog command.